marc-bouvier/marc-bouvier.github.io/_posts/2018-02-02-coder-or-developer.md

 This article has very interesting reactions in the comment section.
 And is worth analysing.

-The main criticism in my humble opinion is that the ideas of this article are exposed as a general truth (I think the author uses this style to suscite reactions and so his ideas are chgallenged).
+The main criticism in my humble opinion is that the ideas of this article are exposed as a general truth (I think the author uses this style to suscite reactions and so his ideas are challenged).

 ## Stop chatting, start coding